Quicken Alternatives: 16 Better Ways to Manage Your Money

 • Users can customize their financial reports into easy-to-read bar graphs and pie charts

 However, the only downside is that Mint does not have an account reconciliation feature.
 This may be a letdown for some users but otherwise, the app is great on its own.
 If you already have Mint but want more features, I would recommend signing up for Empower.
-In fact, Empower and Mint's features are quite complementary.
-Users can also keep a track of their credit score with minimal hassle.
+Empower and Mint's features are quite complementary.
+Users can also keep track of their credit score with minimal hassle.

 02: Best for Tracking All Your Accounts: Empower

-Empower is not just an application for budgeting, is arguably one of the most popular and powerful financial tools on the market, and also one that features versatile functionalities.
 It tracks your money, analyzes investment fees and tracks expenses.
 It is the most ideal for the modern millennial who wants to experience the power of digital assistance since it combines human and robotic financial advice in one platform.
-Empower offers several free tools to help users manage their budget and investments.
-What’s best is that the tool has an easy to navigate dashboard, perfect for beginners trying to save up.

 For greater ease, you avail maximum benefits by linking up both your investment and banking accounts.
 You can link your account manually or connect the account automatically.
 Since there are many categories, you can use the tool according to your convenience.
 What’s best is that the tool will select the best category for you so you don’t have to go through the trouble yourself.

 You can use this brilliant online tool to keep a track of investments or even retirement funds.
 It’ll do all the calculations so you can keep an eye on your investment costs and asset allocation without a worry.
-You can learn more in our Empower review.

 Some key features of this app include: